Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 We will not let them ignore you.
 And we will make your voice heard.

 We could write more on this.
 And we could say more about it.
 But hopefully this brief discussion has been useful for you.

 It’s stressful to call police for help, only to have them take over your life.
 They and their lawyers turn into an enemy that threatens to ruin you and your family.

 But there are countermeasures.
 You can assert your power.
 So don’t let them have it.

 You can fight back, and regain control over your life.

 If you have questions, consider calling a Minnesota criminal defense lawyer experienced in domestic crime defense.

 Thomas C. Gallagher is a Minnesota domestic violence defense lawyer with decades of experience with:

-He regularly represents the accused to successful outcomes; and sometimes is retained as a witness lawyer.
+He regularly represents the accused to successful outcomes; and sometimes represents alleged-victims as a witness lawyer.